Mortimer Taube: Documentation, Inc.

 Mortimer Taube also worked heavily with documentation, the literature pertaining to the new scientific innovation.
 He was a consultant and Lecturer on Scientific Documentation and was even the editor of American Documentation in the years 1952–1953.
-In 1952, Taube founded his own company, Documentation, Inc. with Gerald J. Sophar and two others.
+In 1952, Taube co-founded Documentation, Inc. with Gerald J. Sophar and two others.
 Documentation, Inc. was the "largest aerospace information center" and did work for NASA.
-Here Taube developed Coordinate Indexing, an important innovation in the field of Library Science.
+Here Taube developed Coordinate Indexing, an important innovation in the field of library science.
 Taube defines Coordinate Indexing as, "the analysis of any field of information into a set of terms and the combination of these terms in any order to achieve any desired degree of detail in either indexing or selection."
 Coordinate Indexing used "uniterms" to make storing and retrieving information easier and faster.
 Uniterms "constitute a special set of rules and requirements which makes both the analysis into terms and the combination of the terms in order to specify items of information a remarkably simple and efficient process."
 Taube had split coordinate indexing into two categories, item and term indexing.
 It used punch cards and a machine reader to search for specific items or documents by terms or keywords.
 Documentation, Inc. also brought forth the IBM 9900 Special Index Analyzer, also known as COMAC.
 COMAC stood for "continuous multiple access controller."
 This machine handled data punch cards, used for information storage and retrieval.
 It made "logical relationships among terms."
 Even though Documentation Inc. started as a small company, it soon grew to well over 700 members.

 Personal life

-Taube and his wife Bernice had three children together: a son named Donald, and two daughters, Deborah and Susan.
+Taube married Bernice, and they had three children: a son, Donald, and two daughters, Deborah and Susan.

 Taube had a variety of interests, including tennis, sailing, music, and collecting paintings.
 He was very active, frequently sleeping for only two or three hours a night.
 Taube developed an interest in philosophy in his later years and was writing a book on the subject before he died.
 While his technology work influenced modern computer cataloguing systems and OPACs, he did not have a high regard for computers, as they "didn't think."

 Death

-Taube died suddenly at the age of 54 of a heart attack after sailing on his ship.
+Taube died suddenly of a heart attack at the age of 54 after sailing on his boat.